USS Davis (DD-937): Post Vietnam

-Dropping anchor at Sitra, Bahrain, on 15 November 1972, Davis and her consorts then took part in Midlink XV, an exercise with U.S., British, Iranian and Pakistani naval forces, then enjoyed liberty at Bandar Abbas, Iran (18-20 November).
+Dropping anchor at Sitra, Bahrain, on 15 November 1972, Davis and her consorts then took part in Midlink XV, an exercise with U.S., British, Iranian and Pakistani naval forces, then enjoyed liberty at Bandar Abbas, Iran (18–20 November).
 Detached from Midlink XV, the task unit refueled from the British RFA Plumleaf A78 on 25 November.
 Crossing the Equator later that same day, Davis spent the night at Mombasa, Kenya (26 November).
-En route to Recife, Brazil, RFA Tidereach A96 accompanied TU 27.8.4 (29 November-5 December), as did the anti-submarine frigate HMS Brighton (4-5 December).
-After visiting Recife (10-12 December), Davis arrived at Port of Spain, Trinidad, on 16 December, then got underway to proceed independently for Roosevelt Roads the next day.
+En route to Recife, Brazil, RFA Tidereach A96 accompanied TU 27.8.4 (29 November – 5 December), as did the anti-submarine frigate HMS Brighton (4–5 December).
+After visiting Recife (10–12 December), Davis arrived at Port of Spain, Trinidad, on 16 December, then got underway to proceed independently for Roosevelt Roads the next day.
 Preceded by more than 36 of her crew who obtained "earlybird" flights to the U.S., Davis departed Roosevelt Roads on 19 December 1972, rendezvoused with TU 27.8.4 on 20 December, then steamed into Newport on the morning of 22 December to begin a post-deployment stand-down period and upkeep that lasted through the end of the winter.

 Davis departed Newport on 26 March 1973, and reached Charleston, South Carolina, on 2 April.
 Returning to her home port on 3 July, she sailed on 4 August for Guantanamo Bay, arriving there four days later.
 Operating out of Guantanamo, Davis shifted to Roosevelt Roads, making port on 20 August, then headed north, pausing at Earle (23 August) before continuing her return voyage to Newport, arriving there on 24 August.
-Dropping down to Earle, ariving on 20 September, Davis returned to Newport on 22 October, then sailed soon thereafter for Norfolk, arriving the following day.
+Dropping down to Earle, arriving on 20 September, Davis returned to Newport on 22 October, then sailed soon thereafter for Norfolk, arriving the following day.
 She returned to her home port on 3 November, then conducted operations at sea before returning to Earle on 12 December, returning thence to Newport, arriving on 13 December and remaining in port through the end of the year 1973.

 Underway on 4 January 1974, Davis formally joined the Sixth Fleet ten days later at Rota (14 January), then sailed, with ComDesRon 24 embarked, on 16 January in company with escort ships Donald B. Beary and Voge, passing through the Strait of Gibraltar and entering the Mediterranean.
-She then visited a succession of ports: Saint Tropez, France (19-21 January), Sanremo, Italy (25-31 January) and Valencia, Spain (1-4 February), cutting short the latter visit to get underway on eight-hour notice to carry out "special operations" in the Gulf of Hammamat (5-7 February).
-After visits to the Sicilian ports of Augusta (8-9 February) and Taormina (9-13 February), Davis then participated in International Week exercises (13-24 February).
-Another succession of port visits ensued, to the Italian ports of Rapallo (24 February-2 March) and Naples (4-18 March), where she received a tender availability alongside Cascade, Corfu, Greece (19-24 March) and Dubrovnik, Yugoslavia (25-29 March).
+She then visited a succession of ports: Saint-Tropez, France (19–21 January), Sanremo, Italy (25–31 January) and Valencia, Spain (1–4 February), cutting short the latter visit to get underway on eight-hour notice to carry out "special operations" in the Gulf of Hammamat (5–7 February).
+After visits to the Sicilian ports of Augusta (8–9 February) and Taormina (9–13 February), Davis then participated in International Week exercises (13–24 February).
+Another succession of port visits ensued, to the Italian ports of Rapallo (24 February – 2 March) and Naples (4–18 March), where she received a tender availability alongside Cascade, Corfu, Greece (19–24 March) and Dubrovnik, Yugoslavia (25–29 March).